ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-193.md

 Creating a workplace that is diverse, equitable, and inclusive requires ongoing effort and commitment from all team members.
 Here are some tips on how to answer this question:

-1. Reflect on your experience: Before answering, reflect on your own experience with how well the team handles and resolves issues related to diversity, equity, and inclusion.
+1. **Reflect on your experience**: Before answering, reflect on your own experience with how well the team handles and resolves issues related to diversity, equity, and inclusion.
 Consider whether you feel that the team is committed to creating a welcoming and inclusive environment for everyone.

-2. Identify any challenges: Identify any challenges or issues with how well the team handles and resolves issues related to diversity, equity, and inclusion.
+2. **Identify any challenges**: Identify any challenges or issues with how well the team handles and resolves issues related to diversity, equity, and inclusion.
 These may include a lack of awareness or understanding of diversity and inclusion issues, a perception that certain team members are treated unfairly or marginalized, or a lack of clear policies or procedures for addressing these issues.

-3. Propose improvements: Based on your evaluation, propose improvements to address any challenges or issues with how well the team handles and resolves issues related to diversity, equity, and inclusion.
+3. **Propose improvements**: Based on your evaluation, propose improvements to address any challenges or issues with how well the team handles and resolves issues related to diversity, equity, and inclusion.
 These may include establishing clearer guidelines or expectations around diversity and inclusion, providing additional training or support to team members to enhance their understanding of diversity and inclusion issues, or investing in new technologies or tools to enhance diversity and inclusion reporting.

-4. Seek feedback: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with how well the team handles and resolves issues related to diversity, equity, and inclusion.
+4. **Seek feedback**: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with how well the team handles and resolves issues related to diversity, equity, and inclusion.

 Sample Answers
 --------------